Dev-Abdul-Wajid/React_Boot_Camp/testing-app/README.md

 The shift towards functional components in React is driven by their simplicity, performance benefits, reusability

+####
+Two-way data binding typically involves passing data from a parent component to a child component through props and allowing the child component to update the parent component's state or data.
 #### UseState()

 Functional components lack a significant amount of features as compared to class-based components and they do not have access to dedicated state variables like class-based components.
 The gap is made up with the help of a special ReactJS concept called “hooks”.
 ReactJS has access to a special hook called useState().It is used to manage state within a functional component.
 The useState() hook allows you to declare a state variable and provides a way to update that variable, triggering a re-render of the component whenever the state changes.